tdunn891/trackit-issue-tracker/README.md

 #### Strategy

-Considering the UX requires understanding the needs of these stakeholders:
+Setting the UX strategy requires understanding the needs of the target users:

+Ticket Submitters want:

-**Submitters** want a quick and painless ticket submission process and feedback that their issue is being worked on through to resolution.
-Submitters want to focus on their core tasks.
+- a straightforward ticket submission process
+- feedback to be assured that their issue is being worked

-**Assignees** want issue detail, screenshots and other user comments to resolve the ticket.

-**Managers** want quick, graphical snapshots to understand where to focus their efforts.
+- to spend minimal time on the site so they can return to their core tasks

+Ticket Assignees want:

+- Lots of detail about the ticket, including screenshots
+- Input from other users who may be experiencing the same Bug or want the same Feature Request
+- Ability to reassign to another Assignee if required
+- Graphs to gain insights - for example High Priority or aging tickets that require attention

+Taking the above into account, the User Experience must be clean, fast, and intuitive.

 #### Scope

 ##### Functional Specifications

-Existing issue trackers were researched (including GitHub Issues, Jira) to identify the key features users expect.
+Existing issue trackers were researched (eg Jira, GitHub Issues) to identify key functionality users expect:

-Broadly, the site should:

-- Allow logging, tracking of 'Bugs' and 'Feature Requests' through to resolution.
-'Bugs' could represent 'Issues' in some organisations
+- Submitting and tracking of 'Bugs' and 'Feature Requests' through to resolution.
-- Allow contributions/comments from other users
+- Contributions from other users to speed up resolution.
-- Feature a dashboard of all tickets
+- Dashboard View of all tickets
+- KANBAN View

 ##### Content Requirements